 What are your hours of operation?
 Can I get an evening or weekend appointment?

 We will work with you to customize sessions so that they provide you with the most benefit and value.
-Call to inquire about your particular needs.
+Please call to inquire about your particular needs.